zxzhang/coding-challenge-tools/README.md

   You just need to make sure your laptop can use Django to connect to remote Postgre database server.
   Then, run "python manage.py runserver".
 That is it.

+  If you want to set the database, you can use "python manage.py migrate" first.
+Then run "python load.py" to load the data into database.

+  You can use admin to view the data.
+One user is "admin" and password is "password".

 * Description of the problem and solution.